JonathanWilbur/nelk-stack-docker/README.md

 You should also generate a valid key-certificate pair in `./configuration/nginx`, but I'm not your mother.

+Finally, set the domain in `.env`, if you please.
+It is not mandatory.

 ## Curator

 This stack also comes with [Curator](https://github.com/elastic/curator) almost